Monthly Ikki

 Monthly Ikki (月刊IKKI, Gekkan Ikki) was a monthly seinen manga magazine published by Shogakukan.
-It tended to specialize in underground or alternative manga, but it had its share of major hits as well.
+Although it specialized in underground or alternative manga, it also had commercially successful series.
 The magazine started in 2000 as a spin-off to Shogakukan's Weekly Big Comic Spirits, titled Spirits Zōkan Ikki, published on a bimonthly basis, and became a standalone monthly magazine in 2003.
 In 2009, Viz Media launched an online English version of Monthly Ikki, named SigIkki, which serialized selected titles from the magazine.
 Ikki ceased publication after an almost 14-year-run in 2014, and was replaced by Hibana, which ran from 2015 to 2017, before ceasing its publication as well.